Jeandre-jpg/Bookarazzi/README.md

 I'm currently Studying Interaction Design and Interactive Development.

 #### Interests Include:
-Gorillaz, Gaming and Art, UI and UX design, Anything that's in pixelated art style, App and Web Development
+Gorillaz, Gaming and Art, UI and UX design, Anything that's in pixelated art style, App and Web Development and Design.

 #### My Goals are:
 Successful web designer and developer.